This project was supported by the Australian Government through the ANCP program.

 “I believe the presence of the project can help mothers deliver safely,” Anita says.

 Together we can ensure safer births and save lives

 We’ve made a real difference in Timor-Leste, but we need to expand our reach to help more women give birth safely.
 You can help.

-Donate to our maternal health appeal today, and together we’ll save lives.
+Donate to our maternal and child health appeal today, and together we’ll save lives.